Provincial and Territorial Energy Profiles – Canada

 Source and Description:

-- Canada holds some of the largest oil reserves in the world, surpassed only by Saudi Arabia and Venezuela as of December 2015.
+- Canada holds some of the largest oil reserves in the world, surpassed only by Venezuela and Saudi Arabia as of 2017.

 Refined Petroleum Products (RPPs)